 Biography — Naya Arbiter

-Ms. Naya Arbiter is the principal of Extensions, LLC, a consulting group, which she founded.
+Ms. Naya Arbiter is the principal of Extensions, LLC, a consulting group, that she founded.
 Ms. Arbiter has provided consulting and training to 22 state agencies and to professionals in human services.
-Simultaneously, she has continued her ground-breaking work in developing specialized curriculum for populations who have been ignored or underserved.
+Simultaneously, she has continued her ground-breaking work in developing specialized curricula for populations who have been ignored or underserved.

 Ms. Arbiter’s career spans over four decades during which she has developed services for pregnant addicts; addicted mothers and their children; teens with histories of chronic addiction, criminality, and violence; IDVU’s and crack users at high risk of HIV infection; adolescent and adult addicts with lengthy histories of criminality and violence; and incarcerated substance abusers.
 She is nationally and internationally recognized for her ability to develop new restorative paradigms and practices for adults and adolescents, men and women who have been marginalized.